itssme/jessy/README.md

 # jessy

-Jessy is a simple Chessgame which will be use a JTable to represent the board.
+Jessy is a simple Chessgame which is using a JTable to represent the board.